KXLF-TV: News operation

-In 1971, under Joe Sample ownership MTN instituted a network newscast, which was based in Great Falls (where feeds to the rest of the network could be easily made) and accommodated a segment of local news in each city.
+In 1971, under Joe Sample ownership, MTN instituted a network newscast, which was based in Great Falls (where feeds to the rest of the network could be easily made) and accommodated a segment of local news in each city.
 Missoula began producing a local news segment in 1977 when KPAX was spun out from KXLF-TV.
 This helped MTN lead the local news ratings in Butte, Great Falls, and Missoula; however, KULR-TV led the local news race in Billings.
 In 1984, production of the MTN network news moved from Great Falls to Billings.

 While KPAX and KRTV began offering full-length local news programs in 1986, upon the Evening Post purchase, KXLF continued to produce inserts into KTVQ's newscasts in an arrangement that was set to expire in December 1988.
 The station's news ratings declined as KTVM and its all-local news broadcasts picked up viewers.
 At that time, KXLF-TV began preparing to produce full-length local newscasts.
 The change was scheduled for the start of 1989 but was clouded by the station's dismissal of news director Pat Kearney, a Butte native who had worked at KXLF-TV since 1981 and served as its news director since 1986.
 Kearney sued KXLF-TV and Evening Post in December 1989, seeking compensation for unpaid overtime and four years in lost wages.
 The wrongful discharge suit went to trial in 1992; testimony centered around Kearney's ill temper during a November 1988 newscast and other workplace behavior issues.
 A jury found his discharge not wrongful but awarded Kearney $49,000 in overtime pay.

 KCTZ produced local Bozeman newscasts while owned by Big Horn Communications; after the station was sold to Cordillera Communications, these newscasts were broadcast on K26DE.
 Local news returned to KCTZ after the switch to Fox in 1996; however, after channel 7 became KBZK in 2000, the newscasts were canceled and replaced with simulcasts of KXLF's newscasts, retaining a small newsroom in Bozeman to cover stories from the area.

 In 2006, KXLF and KBZK began presenting a newscast with an anchor in Butte and another in Bozeman; this was later replaced with separate local newscasts for both areas.
-When Laurel Staples, the anchor for the KXLF newscasts, opted in 2011 not to continue with the station, Bozeman began producing newscasts for both areas, with KBZK evening anchor Donna Kelley anchoring the Butte programs.
+In 2011, KXLF anchor Laurel Staples, opted to leave the station.
+Rather than hire a replacement, Cordillera moved all news production for both markets to Bozeman, with KBZK's Donna Kelley anchoring newscasts for both Butte and Bozeman.
+However, a full staff remained in Butte, and KXLF remained as master control for both stations.
 The next year, Cordillera switched from providing KXLF to providing KBZK on Dish Network, leaving satellite dish users in the Butte area unable to view Butte-specific news.